 Often, the fraudster sets a short deadline for the payment, hoping you will panic and send the money without verifying the legitimacy of the threat.
 It’s important to note that, in most cases, these claims are false, and the fraudster has no real access to your personal information.

-Common Red Flags of Blackmail and Extortion Frauds
+Common Red Flags Of Blackmail And Extortion Frauds

 To protect yourself, it’s essential to recognize the warning signs of Blackmail or Extortion Fraud.
 Here are some common red flags: